Ethiopian historiography: Conflict and interaction with foreign powers

 During the 16th century the Ethiopian biographical tradition became far more complex, intertextual, and broader in its view of the world given Ethiopia's direct involvement in the conflicts between the Ottoman and Portuguese empires in the Red Sea region.
 The annals of Dawit II (r.
-1508–1540) describe the defensive war he waged against the Adal sultan Ahmad ibn Ibrahim al-Ghazi (r.
+1508–1540) describe the defensive war he waged against Imam Ahmad ibn Ibrahim al-Ghazi (r.
 1527–1543), in an episodic format quite different from the earlier chronicling tradition.
 The chronicle of Gelawdewos, perhaps written by the Ethiopian Orthodox Church abbot Enbaqom (1470–1560), is far more detailed than any previous Ethiopian work of history.
 It explains the Ethiopian emperor's military alliance with Cristóvão da Gama (1516–1542), son of the Portuguese explorer Vasco da Gama, against the Adal Sultan al-Ghazi and his Ottoman allies, and later against the Ottoman governor of Yemen, Özdemir Pasha (d.
 1560).

 The biography of Galawdewos' brother and successor Menas of Ethiopia (r.
 1559–1563) is divided into two parts, one dedicated to his life before taking the throne and the other to his troubled reign fighting against rebels.
 His chronicle was completed by the biographers of his successor Sarsa Dengel (r.
 1563–1597).
 The latter's chronicle can be considered an epic cycle for its preface describing events in previous eras mixed with biblical allusions.
 It also describes conflicts against rebel nobility allied with the Ottomans as well as a military campaign against Ethiopian Jews.